cs224/weisser-zwerg-dev-indie-web-sources/site/src/posts/openssh-fido2-hardwarekey.md

 nitropy-git fido2 list-credentials
 ```

-When the OpenSSH key is created it asks you for the PIN (it may say "password", but it means PIN).
-Then it asks you for a password to be used to
+When you create the OpenSSH key, it will ask you for a PIN (which may be referred to as a "password").
+It will also ask you for a password to encrypt
-encrypt the private key on disk.
-I don't think this password is necessary, as the pin already protects the hardware key.
-I left it empty.
-The private
+the private key on disk.
+However, I don't think this password is necessary since the PIN already protects the hardware key.
+I therefore left it
-key is not really a key.
-It is only a "pointer" to the hardware key, e.g. it does not matter if you lose it and you can recreate the file from the
+empty.
+Note that the private key is not really a key, but rather a "pointer" to the hardware key.
+You can recreate the file from the hardware key if
-hardware key (see below).
+you lose it (see below).

-The important options to  `ssh-keygen` are:
+Here are the important options to keep in mind when using `ssh-keygen`:

 * `-t ed25519-sk` or `-t ecdsa-sk`: the `-sk` makes sure that the security key is used
-* `-f ${IDENTITY}` is where the private and public keys are written to.
+* `-f ${IDENTITY}`: this is where the private and public keys are written to.
 The file name given is the name of the private key.
-The public key is the same
+The public key is
-  path with a `.pub` appended.
-The private key is not really a key.
-It is only a "pointer" to the hardware key, e.g. it does not matter if you lose
+  the same path with a `.pub` appended.
+As mentioned earlier, the private key is not really a key, but rather a "pointer" to the hardware key.
-  it.
-* `-O resident`: the key is written into a discoverable slot of the hardware key.
-Have a look [here](https://www.ajfriesen.com/yubikey-ssh-key) for
+* `-O resident`: use this flag to write the key into a discoverable slot of the hardware key.
+Check out [this
-  the difference between discoverable and non-discoverable credentials.
+  link](https://www.ajfriesen.com/yubikey-ssh-key) to learn more about the difference between discoverable and non-discoverable credentials.
-* `-O verify-required`: this requires that you unlock the key via a pin when you try to use it.
+* `-O verify-required`: this flag requires you to unlock the key via a PIN when you try to use it.
-* `-O no-touch-required`: I read that you can pass the `-O no-touch-required` option to ssh-keygen to tell it that you don’t want it to require
-  touching the device every time, but I was not able to make this work neither with the Nitrokey nor with the Yubikey.
+* `-O no-touch-required`: you can pass this flag to `ssh-keygen` to tell it not to require touching the device every time.
+However, I was not able to make this work with either the Nitrokey or the Yubikey.
-* `-O application=ssh:YourTextHere`: this option is compeltely optional and may make it easier to identify the key, especially if you have several
+* `-O application=ssh:YourTextHere`: this flag is optional, but it may make it easier to identify the hardware key, especially if you have several hardware keys.
-  keys.

-If you take the hardware key to another machine you can use
+If you take the hardware key to another machine, you can use the following command to create the private key file in the current directory:

 ```bash
 ssh-keygen -K
 ```

-to create the private key file in the current directory.
-You would then
-have to put it in your `~/.ssh/` directory.
+You would then have to move it in your `~/.ssh/` directory.

-Now you can copy the public key to your target machine where you want to `ssh` to.
-I use my [Odroid M1](../odroid-m1) for this test:
+Now that you have created the key, you can copy the public key to your target machine where you want to ssh to.
+For example, I used my [Odroid M1](../odroid-m1) for this test:

 ```bash
 ssh-copy-id -i ${IDENTITY}.pub odroid@odroid
 ```

-You should now be able to test that your key set-up works by:
+You should now be able to test that your key setup works by:
 ```bash
 ssh -v -o "IdentitiesOnly=yes" -i ${IDENTITY} odroid@odroid
 ```

-If you created the key like I showed above you will first have to enter the PIN and then to touch the key to prove your presence.
+If you followed the steps outlined above, you will first have to enter the PIN and then touch the key to prove your presence.

 ## Configure ProxyJump

-In order to make the below work you have to have 2 machines and make sure that the public key is also present on the second machine.
-I use my `x99`
+To make the following work, you need two machines and ensure that the public key is also present on the second machine.
+I use my `x99` machine for this purpose.
-machine for that:

 ```bash
 ssh-copy-id -i ${IDENTITY}.pub cs@x99
 ```

-Below you can see the configuration that I put into `~/.ssh/config`:
+To set up the connection to the first hop, add the configuration below to `~/.ssh/config`:

 ```
 Host cttest1nitro